mafintosh/blecat/README.md

 echo hello world | blecat
 ```

-An on another one with bluetooth enabled
+And on another one with bluetooth enabled

 ```
 blecat